RajBari2004/esp8266-smart-home-hub/README.md

 📤 Submit a pull request.

 📄 License
-This project is released under the NoLicense.
+This project is released under the No License.
 You are free to use, modify, and distribute the project with proper attribution.

 👨‍💻 Author
 RAJ Bari